Geodesic Trees and Exceptional Directions in FPP on Hyperbolic Groups: Exceptional directions: upper bounds

 Let $y_i \in \mathbb{H}_i$ and $y_{i+`1} \in \mathbb{H}_{i+`1}$ be arbitrary points.
 Then, there exists $\kappa, D_0 >0$ such that if the above separation distance $D$ is at least $D_0$, and $w \in [v_i,v_{i+`1}]$ is arbitrary, then the word geodesic $[y_i,y_{i+`1}]$ passes through a $\kappa$ neighborhood of $w$.
 Further, by uniform quasiconvexity of the slabs $\widetilde{\SSS}_{i}$, the same is true for geodesics in the intrinsic metric on $\til\SSS_i$.
 Further, the latter tracks $[y_i,y_{i+`1}]$.
 We shall therefore ignore this difference and denote the geodesics in $\til\SSS_i$ as $[y_i,y_{i+`1}]$.
 In particular, we have $B_{\kappa}(v_*)\cap [y_{i},y_{i+1}]\ne 0$ for all $y_i \in \mathbb{H}_i$ and $y_{i+`1} \in \mathbb{H}_{i+`1}$.
 Since $\widetilde{\SSS}_i$ is a subgraph of $\Gamma$, it has the degree upper bounded by the valence of $\Gamma$, and is $\delta'$-hyperbolic for some $\delta'$ dependent only on $\delta$.
 This is true for all $i$.
 It follows from Corollary \ref{cor-effbt} that there exists $c>0$ such that for all $i$ and for all sufficiently large $r$, $\P(C_{i,r})\le \exp(-cr)$.
 By taking $r$ sufficiently large depending on $\varepsilon$, we get $\P(C_{i,r})\le \varepsilon$, as required.
 This completes the proof of the claim and hence that of the lemma. \end{proof}

-\begin{rmk} We briefly sketch how to get the upper bound on maximum multiplicity of exceptional directions for the backward geodesic tree $T(\xi,\omega)$.
-Notice that if $M$ is fixed and $n\gg M$ then the same argument as in the proof of Proposition \ref{p:finite} shows that for $k$ large (not depending on $M$) the probability that there exists $\xi'\ne \xi\in \pG$ and $k$ semi-infinite geodesics starting from points in $B_{M}(1)$ that are disjoint outside $B_n(1)$ is exponentially small in $n$.
-Using the Borel-Cantelli Lemma first and then sending $M\to \infty$, it follows that almost surely there do not exist more than $k_0$ disjoint $\omega$-geodesics in any direction.
-This directly gives the claimed upper bound on multiplicity of exceptional directions for the backward tree. \end{rmk}
+\begin{rmk} {We briefly sketch how to get the upper bound on maximum multiplicity of exceptional directions for the backward geodesic tree $T(\xi,\omega)$.
+Since $T(\xi,\omega)$ almost surely is the union of unique semi-infinite geodesics geodesics $[v,\xi)_{\omega}$ that coalesce, if the multiplicity of some exceptional direction $\xi'\neq \xi$ is at least $k$, it follows that there exists $M$ and $w\in B_{M}(1)$ such that there exists $k$ semi-infinite geodesic rays in the direction $\xi'$ starting from $w$ such that they are disjoint outside $B_{n}(1)$ for all $n$ large.
+Now fix $M$, $w\in B_{M}(1)$ and choose $n\gg M$.
+The hyperplane argument from Proposition \ref{p:finite} shows that for $k$ large (not depending on $M$) the probability that there exists $k$ semi-infinite geodesics from $w$ to some $\xi'$ which are disjoint outside $B_{n}(1)$ is bounded by $e^{-cn}$ for some $c>0$.
+Since $\sum_n e^{-cn} < \infty$, the first Borel-Cantelli Lemma now implies that the above event almost surely cannot hold for infinitely many $n$ and hence with probability $1$ there cannot exist $k$ semi-infinite geodesic rays in some direction $\xi'$ starting from $w$ such that they are disjoint outside $B_{n}(1)$ for all $n$ large.
+The claimed upper bound of $k$ on the multiplicity of exceptional directions follows: first take a union bound over finitely many $w\in B_{M}(1)$ to get the conclusion almost surely simultaneously for all $w\in B_M(1)$ and then take a limit as the radius $M\to \infty$.} \end{rmk}

 { \begin{rmk} Theorem~\ref{t:finite} establishes an upper bound on the multiplicity in any direction $\xi$.
 The techniques flow from the proof of Theorem~\ref{t:exceptional}, where Hausdorff dimension bounds are obtained.